-The main goal of the Innovation Challenges is to provide support to and engage with private sector companies in accelerated achievement of the nationalized SDGs, mainly through direct and matching cash and knowledge support to companies for the testing and up-scaling of innovative products, services or solutions for sustainable development, as well as, for accelerating digital transformation in public and private sectors in the Republic of Moldova.
+Main goal of the Challenges is to provide support to and engage with private sector companies in accelerated achievement of the nationalized SDGs, mainly through direct and matching cash and knowledge support to companies for the testing and up-scaling of innovative products, services or solutions for sustainable development, as well as, for accelerating digital transformation in public and private sectors in the Republic of Moldova.

-The main objectives and areas of support of the current Innovation Challenge for the SDGs are:
+Main objectives and areas of support of the Innovation Challenge for the SDGs are:

-A. Engage with the private sector for testing and up-scaling of innovative products, services or solutions aligned to SDGs, aiming to support digitization in public and private sectors, and with a measurable and positive impact on the inclusion of vulnerable people and overall wellbeing of people.
+A. Engage with private sector for testing and up-scaling of innovative products, services or solutions aligned to SDGs, aiming to support digitization in public and private sectors, and with measurable and positive impact on the inclusion of vulnerable people and overall wellbeing of people.

-B. The challenge will support solutions underpinned by the ICT sector in the following prioritised areas (non-exhaustive list):
+B. The challenge will support solutions underpinned by ICT sector in the following prioritised areas, though solutions in other SDG related areas will also be considered: